 - College of Professional Studies students registered for all-online or non-Boston Campus classes

-If you would like to opt-in and pay the recreation fee, please fill out the Recreation Fee Request Form.
+If you would like to opt-in and pay the recreation fee, please fill out the Recreation Fee Request Form in the Student Financial Services portal in the Student Hub.
+Click on Solutions for Students, log-in with your credentials, select Fee Request Forms, and select the Recreation Fee Request Form

 Full-time benefits eligible faculty and staff

 Full-time benefits eligible faculty and staff must pay an annual fee through payroll deduction.
-To enroll in this plan, please visit your myNEU account and under the Services and Link’s tab, click the “Campus Recreation Membership Payroll deduction” link.
+To enroll in this plan, please visit the Employee Hub account and under the HR Benefits and Services tab, click the “Campus Recreation Membership Payroll deduction” link.

 Please be advised that if you are enrolled in classes as an employee, you do not receive student benefits.
 You must register and pay the annual fee as an employee.